CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

    * **Storage Account**: You will use this storage account to backup and restore the database to SQL MI.

-   * **Log Analytics workspace**: You will be using this Log Analytics workspace to upload and view the logs generated from both Postgres Hyperscale and SQL MI servers.
+   * **Log Analytics workspace**: You will be using one of the Log Analytics workspace to upload and view the logs generated from both Postgres Hyperscale and SQL MI servers.

-1. Double click on the **Hyper-V Manager** from VM desktop to start the Hyper-V Manager.
+1. Now, double click on the **Hyper-V Manager** from the desktop of the provided Virtual Machine to start the Hyper-V Manager.

     ![](.././media/select-hyper-v.png "Select hyper-v from desktop")

-1. Select **ARCHOST** to connect with the Local Hyper-V server.
-In your machine, there will be a unique suffix added at end of **ARCHOST**, something like **ARCHOST-XXXXXX**.
+1. Then, you need to Select **ARCHOST** to connect with the Local Hyper-V server.
+In your machine, there will be a unique suffix added at end of **ARCHOST**, something like **ARCHOST-<inject key="DeploymentID/Suffix" />**.

     ![](.././media/archost-localserver.png "ARCHOST Server")